IoCreateDevice function (wdm.h)

 NTSTATUS IoCreateDevice( PDRIVER_OBJECT DriverObject, ULONG DeviceExtensionSize, PUNICODE_STRING DeviceName, DEVICE_TYPE DeviceType, ULONG DeviceCharacteristics, BOOLEAN Exclusive, PDEVICE_OBJECT *DeviceObject );

-Pointer to the driver object for the caller.
+[in] Pointer to the driver object for the caller.
 Each driver receives a pointer to its driver object in a parameter to its DriverEntry routine.
 WDM function and filter drivers also receive a driver object pointer in their AddDevice routines.

-Specifies the driver-determined number of bytes to be allocated for the device extension of the device object.
+[in] Specifies the driver-determined number of bytes to be allocated for the device extension of the device object.
 The internal structure of the device extension is driver-defined.

-Optionally points to a buffer containing a null-terminated Unicode string that names the device object.
+[in, optional] Optionally points to a buffer containing a null-terminated Unicode string that names the device object.
 The string must be a full path name.
 WDM filter and function drivers do not name their device objects.
 For more information, see Named Device Objects.

-[!ALERT] If a device name is not supplied (that is, DeviceName is NULL), the device object created by IoCreateDevice will not (and cannot) have a discretionary access control list (DACL) associated with it.
+If a device name is not supplied (that is, DeviceName is NULL), the device object created by IoCreateDevice will not (and cannot) have a discretionary access control list (DACL) associated with it.
 For additional information, see Security Descriptors.

-Specifies one of the system-defined FILE_DEVICE_XXX constants that indicate the type of device (such as FILE_DEVICE_DISK or FILE_DEVICE_KEYBOARD) or a vendor-defined value for a new type of device.
+[in] Specifies one of the system-defined FILE_DEVICE_XXX constants that indicate the type of device (such as FILE_DEVICE_DISK or FILE_DEVICE_KEYBOARD) or a vendor-defined value for a new type of device.
 For more information, see Specifying Device Types.

-Specifies one or more system-defined constants, ORed together, that provide additional information about the driver's device.
+[in] Specifies one or more system-defined constants, ORed together, that provide additional information about the driver's device.
 For a list of possible device characteristics, see DEVICE_OBJECT.
 For more information about how to specify device characteristics, see Specifying Device Characteristics.
 Most drivers specify FILE_DEVICE_SECURE_OPEN for this parameter.

 IoCreateDevice returns STATUS_SUCCESS on success, or the appropriate NTSTATUS error code on failure.
 A partial list of the failure codes returned by this function includes: